Kingdom Come (German band): Comparisons with Led Zeppelin

 Irish rock guitarist Gary Moore went one step further, with the track "Led Clones" from his After the War album.
 Moore, with Ozzy Osbourne on lead vocals, pokes fun at bands such as Kingdom Come on the track, criticizing their blatant use of Led Zeppelin's sound and image.

 Vocalist Lenny Wolf further inflamed the situation in an interview with Kerrang! magazine where he alleged to have never heard of Led Zeppelin.
 Wolf has been adamant that his and Kingdom Come's greatest influences were The Beatles and AC/DC, particularly the Bon Scott era.
 Danny Stag is on record as having said that his biggest influence was Jimi Hendrix.
 These claims are backed up by the cover of the Beatles classic "Across the Universe" from Ain't Crying for the Moon and the hard rocking tribute "Bon Scott" (in honor of the late AC/DC frontman) from the same album.
+Kingdom Come's other influences were Deep Purple and Rainbow.

-However, drummer James Kottak has stated that John Bonham was an influence on him and has "embraced the Led Zeppelin comparison anytime it came up."
-Kottak has also disputed Wolf's alleged claim that he had never heard of Led Zeppelin: "Of course he was kidding, but sarcasm doesn't translate well to print.
+Drummer James Kottak had stated that John Bonham was an influence on him and has "embraced the Led Zeppelin comparison anytime it came up."
+In an interview with KNAC radio, with Kottak disputed Wolf's alleged claim that he had never heard of Led Zeppelin: "Of course he was kidding, but sarcasm doesn't translate well to print.
 I remember that quote was used as the headline and most people would see that and didn't bother reading the article."
 In a February 2024 interview with Classic Rock, Wolf rejected his and Stag's alleged claims that they had never heard of Led Zeppelin, recalling, "Danny got so tired of hearing about the Zeppelin issue that he just blurted out: 'Who's Jimmy Page?
 Never heard of him.'
 Which of course was meant ironically, it's so obvious.
 But some writer picked up on it, and then other idiots jumped on the bandwagon, writing the same bullshit.
 And that's when the shit started."

-Years later, Wolf would say that the comparisons were "unjustified", yet "we took it as a compliment and were excited".
+Years later, Wolf would say that the comparisons to Led Zeppelin were "unjustified", yet "we took it as a compliment and were excited".